qilingframework/rtfd.io/docs/ida.md

 Make a symbol link to IDA Pro `plugins` directory.

 !!! note
-    In case your installation location is different, replace these paths with proper paths.
+    In case your installation location is different (due to different installion methods), replace these paths with proper paths.

 ```bash
 # Linux